 Laurentian University Minors

-Goodman School of Mines has created a list of suggested minors, offered by departments at Laurentian University, which could be complimentary to your degree and useful for entering into a career related to the mining industry.
+Goodman School of Mines has created a list of suggested minors, offered by departments at Laurentian University, which could be complementary to your degree and useful for entering into a career relataed to the mining industry.
 The Goodman School of Mines continuously works with departments to create new, relevant inter-disciplinary minors.
 To access this list of minors, please click HERE.

 Workshops and Activities for Students